 Outside of formal music classes, La Scuola is full of music, with song accompanying many preschool routines, and classroom teachers regularly accompanying students in concert or joining in a class.
 As an immersion school, La Scuola recognizes the value of music in teaching language and concepts.
 Many children's first Italian words are in song.

 La Scuola celebrates music with two all-school concerts per year, and music accompanying many other events.
 Students who want to take music further can join the Ambassador Ensemble, which is a plucked string orchestra that rehearses and performs for special events.

 Our graduates speak the language of music—it is one more tool they have to express themselves.
 And when they make music together, they witness the beauty and impact of collaboration and the benefit of diversity.

-Gardening & Environmental Studies
+Garden & Environmental Studies

 The La Scuola garden program provides students with a unique opportunity to be in the environment when learning about the environment.
 They practice empathy and touch, feel, and experience science and math firsthand.
 They feel a duty to steward the planet and to help others do so as well.

 The natural environment quite often surprises children and provides them with the spontaneity that leads to new cognitive pathways, curiosities, and a sense of wonder.
 During the lessons in our garden, students explore gardening practices and identification of plants and vegetables, as well as common garden visitors like hummingbirds, butterflies, and bees.
 Through a multi-sensory relationship to the garden, children gain an understanding of the ecology, the cycle of food production, and consumption, and a strengthened sense of stewardship toward their community.

 Our graduates understand the interdependence of nature and how that collaborative, inter-dependent web extends to other aspects of their life— and to other lives around the world.

 We view tinkering as a pedagogy, not just an activity.